 This situation of a difficult 1st AD isn’t the norm.
-In 15 years, I haven’t seen anything like this.
-So that's less than 1% chance of working with someone like this.
-But I wanted to relay the shoot to you, so you can learn from it and stay calm.
+In 15 years, I haven’t seen anything like this, but I wanted to relay the shoot to you so that you can learn from it and stay calm.

 The great thing is this company does BIG and high profile shoots.
 They are great to work with.
 Love the Director and Producer.
 They are the ones who hire me.
 And the next shoot probably won’t be as hard.